marvinweber/meme-generator-omm/README.md

 Project of the LMU Online Multimedia Course 2021/22.

 Stack:
   - Frontend: Typescript React SPA
   - Backend: Node.js & Express

 # Docs / Concepts
 For API Docs, see README.md of Backend.
+For Docs and Info about Frontend and Backend see their respective READMEs.

 ## Architecture
-The frontend is a react single page application and requires the backend to be up and running to work.
+The frontend is a React single page application and requires the backend to be up and running to work.
 The backend stores memes, user data, templates, etc. and takes care of user token verification and authorization, etc.